-- The type of support will depend on individual needs, age and maturity of the child. - It will be made clear to the child how their behaviour is unacceptable and the negative impact it is having on the victim. - It may be suggested that the children involved meet, with the support from their class teachers and / or trusted adults. - The child may be asked what they hoped to gain by their behaviour.
-If their answer indicates that a need is not being met, then this will be addressed through discussion with parents. - The child will be reminded that they are responsible for their behaviour and there are consequences for poor behaviour. - Sanctions for behaviour may include the removal of breaks and / or lunchtimes.
-Parents will be informed which sanctions will be used. - If the behaviour persists, then, with the permission of parents, outside agency support may be requested to address the needs of the child.
+- The type of support will depend on individual needs, age and maturity of the child. - It will be made clear to the child how their behaviour is unacceptable and the negative impact it is having on the victim. - Ideally, and where appropriate, the children involved will meet, with the support from their class teachers and / or trusted adults, to resolve the situation. - The child may be asked what they hoped to gain by their behaviour.
+If their answer indicates that a need is not being met, then this will be addressed through discussion with parents. - The child will be reminded that they are responsible for their behaviour and there are consequences for poor choices and behaviour. - Sanctions for behaviour may include the removal of breaks and / or lunchtimes.
+Parents will be informed which sanctions will be used.

+If the behaviour persists, then, with the permission of parents, outside agency support may be requested to address the needs of the child.
+In extreme circumstances,